Explicit Interval Estimates for Prime Numbers: Results and Future Research

 \subsection{Results}

-The $N_0$ and $S_0$ values can be computed after choosing $T_0$, using the list of zeros from the LMFDB database.
-Taking $T_0 = 104,537,615$, we have $N_0 = 2.6\cdot 10^{8}$ and $S_0 = 21.98308$.
-It would be possible to take $T_0$ higher, but this would restrict the range for $T_1$, which has an optimal value given $m$ and $\delta$.
-Moreover, this optimum will be smaller for small $x$.
-Hence, we choose $T_0$ to allow $T_1$ to take the full range of optimal values.
+The value of $N_0$ and $S_0$ can be computed using the list of zeros from the LMFDB database, after fixing $T_0$.
+Taking $T_0 = 104\,537\,615$, we have $N_0 = 2.6\cdot 10^{8}$ and $S_0 = 21.98308$.
+It would be possible to take $T_0$ higher, but this would restrict the range for $T_1$, which appears to have an optimal value based on $m$ and $\delta$.
+In particular, this optimum appears to be smaller for small $x$.
+Hence, the choice of $T_0$ was based on what the likely range of $m$ and $\delta$ implied the optimal $T_1$ to be.

-With the estimates established in Section \ref{sec:smoothing_fn_etc}, we used Theorem \ref{thm:KLMainTheorem} to calculate admissible values for $\Delta$ for some range of $x$.
-After fixing $x_0$, we sought the largest $\Delta$ from sets of $m$, $n$, $a$, $\delta$, $T_1$, and $\sigma_0$ that satisfied (\ref{condition}).
+With the estimates in Section \ref{sec:smoothing_fn_etc}, we used Theorem \ref{thm:KLMainTheorem} to calculate admissible values for $\Delta$ for all $x\geq x_0$.
+That is, after fixing $x_0$, we sought the largest $\Delta$ from sets of $m$, $n$, $a$, $\delta$, $T_1$, and $\sigma_0$ that satisfied (\ref{condition}).
 Numerical optimisation was used for all parameters except $n$ and $\sigma_0$.
-As previously indicated, larger $n$ should give consistently better $\Delta$, hence we would take $n$ as large as needed.
+We found that $n=1$ was in fact the optimal choice.
 For $\sigma_0$, the optimal value is independent of the other parameters, as it is the point at which the estimate in (\ref{zd_K}) is smaller than (\ref{classical_T}) for all $\sigma\geq \sigma_0$ at $T=H$.
 Using (\ref{zd_K}) at $\sigma=0.78$, with $A=5.8773$ and $B=3.869$, we found this to be the case at $\sigma_0=0.7804$.

-The difficulty in this optimisation problem centered on the optimal value of each parameter being a function of the other parameters.
-So, fixing any one parameter would set the optimal values of the others, and potentially conceal the `true' optimal.
-Our approach was to use the \texttt{NMaximize} function in \texttt{Mathematica}, and specify the \texttt{DifferentialEvolution} method, as this would test a wide range of parameter value-combinations before converging on a solution.
-These calculations were also run with maximum working precision.
-Further, to maintain precision with larger $x_0$ and $n$, some of the expressions in Section \ref{sec:smoothing_fn_etc} were re-arranged or approximated, and others were forced to evaluate in some specific order.

-Table \ref{table1} lists the largest order of $\Delta$ we were able to find for each $x_0$, along with the corresponding parameter values.
-Note that the parameters were rounded to five decimal places before calculating each $\Delta$.
-Also, the values of $m$ and $n$ are integers because the bounds on $F(k,m,\delta)$ require integrating some $m$ and/or $n$ times.
-Furthermore, $n$ could not be even if $m$ was odd, otherwise $||f^{(m)}||_2$ would not be real.
-As with those before us, we cannot claim to have found the true optimal values for each parameter, but we have sufficient reason to believe they are close.